 When the silver boom overtook Colorado in the late 1870s Charles, always able to see potential profits, moved his family to Leadville, where they built an apartment above their new store.
 Fannie worked in the shop as needed, and Claude took to racing up and down the town's many steep hills in his goat cart.
 He was subsequently sent to a private school in Indiana, a not-so-subtle ploy to keep him "off the streets" of Leadville, which was hardly safe for children.
 Charles later expressed remorse about his spur-of-the-moment decision to move there: "Looking back now it seems like it was a foolish thing to do.
 Here I was established in a profitable business; I had a wife and three year old baby.
 I feel sure now that had I stayed in Boulder, I would have led a happy life.
 Very likely I wouldn't have made much money, but money isn't everything although it often helps" (Bean, p.
 42).

 By 1884, Charles had purchased a wholesale hardware business in Denver, and in 1888 the Boettchers hired English architect John J. Huddart to design them a sophisticated residence at 1201 Grant Street.
-The $26,000 spent on its materials were the best that money could buy, and its location in the midst of "Millionaire's Row" (on Capitol Hill) was prized.
+The $26,000 spent on its materials were the best that money could buy, and its location in the midst of "Millionaire's Row" on Capitol Hill was prized.
 Completion of the house coincided with the birth of Ruth Augusta Boettcher, born in 1890.
-With Charles and Fannie now in their mid - to late-30s, and Claude age 15 and away at boarding school, the arrival of a new baby - coupled with the Boettcher's new "urban" lifestyle - must have been an adjustment.
-But few facts are known of Fannie's day-to-day life during this period, even though she was surrounded by - and was now considered - "high society."
-Although she entertained often, she was mentioned only occasionally in the local newspapers.
-For example, her first trip abroad in 1884 - where she met her German in-laws for the first time as Claude celebrated his 10th birthday - made headlines in The Leadville Daily Herald.
+With Charles and Fannie now in their 30s, and Claude age 15 and away at boarding school, the arrival of a new baby, coupled with the Boettcher's new urban lifestyle, must have been an adjustment.
+But few facts are known of Fannie's day-to-day life during this period, even though she was now considered high society.
+Although she often entertained, she was mentioned only occasionally in the local newspapers.
+For example, her first trip abroad in 1884, where she met her German in-laws for the first time as Claude celebrated his 10th birthday, made headlines in The Leadville Daily Herald.

 The turn of the century was an incredibly industrious time for Charles Boettcher.
-Approaching age 50, he had already amassed a fortune, and was entertaining thoughts of retirement (this lasted less than a year, after which he worked another 48 years until his death).
-A banner year in every way, 1900 encompassed not just the quintessential "grand tour" of Europe (by Charles, Fannie and Ruth, with another 10th birthday celebration for Ruth in Germany), but also Claude's marriage to DeAllen McMurtrie of Kansas City (a union which produced Charles Boettcher II the following year).
+Approaching age 50, he had already amassed a fortune, and was entertaining thoughts of retirement, which ultimately lasted less than a year, after which he worked another 48 years until his death.
+A banner year in every way, 1900 encompassed not just the quintessential "grand tour" of Europe, by Charles, Fannie and Ruth, with her 10th birthday celebration in Germany, but also Claude's marriage to DeAllen McMurtrie of Kansas City, a union which produced Charles Boettcher II the following year.
 After scrupulously studying the German sugar beet and cement industries, Charles shipped seed and machinery back to Colorado.
-As a result, two more extremely lucrative enterprises - The Great Western Sugar Company and The Ideal Cement Company - were launched practically overnight.
+As a result, two more extremely lucrative enterprises, The Great Western Sugar Company and The Ideal Cement Company, were launched practically overnight.

 In 1902, Fannie took Ruth around the world, stopping in Japan to purchase a multitude of Oriental items for their Denver mansion.
-Imperial India - seen from a private railway car - was another destination, and in 1911 the Boettcher women witnessed the coronation of George V in London.
-Fannie's last trip abroad - complicated by the outbreak of World War I - occurred in 1914, and she forever blamed the Germans for the 12-week delay in her return home.
+India , seen from a private railway car, was another destination, and in 1911 the Boettcher women witnessed the coronation of George V in London.
+Fannie's last trip abroad, complicated by the outbreak of World War I, occurred in 1914, and she forever blamed the Germans for the 12-week delay in her return home.
 After that, she traveled only as far as Hawaii.